UCD-Physics/Advanced-Lab-Website/content/docs/data_analysis/_index.md

 linktitle: Data Analysis

 # Page summary for search engines.
 summary: Data Analysis in the UCD Physics Advanced Laboratories

 # Date page published
-date: 2020-09-06
+# date: 2020-09-06

 # Academic page type (do not modify).
 type: book

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
-# weight: 1
+weight: 300

 # table fo contents on right-hand side
 toc: false

+tags:
+- Data Analysis
+- featured
 ---

 ## Introdution